flamingock/flamingock-examples/dynamodb-standalone/README.md

 This example demonstrates the following functionalities:
 1. Auditing Changes with DynamoDB
    - Demonstrates how to audit changes using DynamoDB as the storage backend.
-2. Importing from Mongock
-   - Illustrates how to setting Flamingock to import legacy Mongock audits.

 ___

 ### 📢 Contributing
 We welcome contributions!
 If you have an idea for a new example or improvement to an existing one, feel free to submit a pull request.
-Check out our [CONTRIBUTING.md](../../CONTRIBUTING.md) for guidelines.
+Check out our [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines.

 ___